FairportRobotics/SwerveBot/README.md

 - Left joystick is forward, backwards and strafe
 - Right joystick is cc/ccw rotation (?
 Field Oriented ?)

+## Needs Work

+- Back right rotation encoder is not working (bad connection?)
+- Encoder seems not that accurate (i.e. adjusting with power level jumps in value)
+- How to set everything up when initializing (i.e. 0 is forward? on init, where are the wheels?)
+- Field oriented vs human oriented drive
+- Understand the encoder settings a little better
+- Original code for angle -> enc pos seemed more complex

 ## Super Helpful Links